POSITION IDENTIFICATION

 10. Promotes a professional, service-oriented mail service operation by answering inquiries concerning campus and United States mail services and regulations, explaining rates, special types, classes of mail, and packaging requirements, and advising mail service patrons on the most appropriate category and class of mail to meet their needs.

-13. Manages funds by providing input for development of the departmental budget and exercising approval for departmental expenditures, determining the fiscal requirements of the department and providing input, formulating budgetary recommendations, monitoring, verifying, and reconciling budget expenditures, gathering, recording, and analyzing data for billing and operational benchmark analyses, preparing reports, participating in the development of department goals and objectives, and suggesting updates and enhancements to the departmental website.
+13. Provides input for development of the departmental budget and approves departmental expenditures, determines the fiscal requirements of the department and provides input, formulating budgetary recommendations, monitoring, verifying, and reconciling budget expenditures, gathering, recording, and analyzing data for billing and operational benchmark analyses, preparing reports, participating in the development of department goals and objectives, and suggesting updates and enhancements to the departmental website.

 14. Develops an efficient and effective staff by recruiting and hiring qualified applicants, providing training on university policies and procedures governing printing and/or postal operations, making appropriate work assignments, supervising work activities, and evaluating employee performance.